Emily Agard

-Emily Agard is a professor of Immunology at Toronto Metropolitan University.
+Emily Agard is an instructor of Immunology at Toronto Metropolitan University.
 She is the current Director of SciXchange, the center for outreach, science communication, and public engagement within the Faculty of Science, and is the Toronto Chapter Ambassador for Technovation Girls.
 Agard has a B.Sc. in Life Sciences from Queen's University, and a Ph.D. in Immunology from the University of Toronto.

 Education

 Agard attended Queen's University in Kingston, Ontario where she received a Bachelors of Science.
 Agard has said that she initially planned to go to law school but changed her mind and decided to pursue science after taking two elective courses in immunology.
 In 2004, Agard completed a Ph.D. in Immunology with the University of Toronto.
 She recently earned a certificate in photography from the Chang School of Continuing Education.

 Career

 Teaching

 Agard taught biology at the University of Toronto Scarborough and York University before joining the Faculty of Science at Toronto Metropolitan University, where she is now an Associate Professor and teaches immunology.
 Agard supports expansion of teaching and learning of STEM subjects beyond a formal classroom environment and making science accessible.